Metric-induced non-Hermitian physics: Diagonal coordinates

+The properties of lattice Hamiltonians corresponding to 1+1D diagonal metric tensor are summarized in \cref{tab:diagonaltable1,tab:diagonaltable2}.
+Some examples are listed in \cref{tab:diagonalexamplestable}.
+Notice that the lattice Hamiltonians corresponding to the Rindler and the anti-de~Sitter spacetimes are time-independent and pseudo-Hermitian in the conformally flat coordinates in \cref{tab:conformalexamplestable} and in the diagonal coordinates chosen in \cref{tab:diagonalexamplestable}.
+In particular, the lattice Hamiltonian for the Rindler metric is Hermitian in diagonal coordinates, but only pseudo-Hermitian in the conformally flat case.
+However, the lattice Hamiltonian corresponding to the de~Sitter spacetime is not time-independent and not pseudo-Hermitian in the conformally flat case, while it is time-independent and pseudo-Hermitian in the diagonal coordinates chosen in \cref{tab:diagonalexamplestable}.
+This is not surprising because, as anticipated, general covariance does not necessarily hold when the Dirac equation is regularized on the lattice.
+As a consequence, some physical properties, such as pseudohermicity, may depend on the choice of the coordinates.

-respectively, where $\alpha(x)=\beta(x)^{-1}=\sqrt{1\mp(qx)^2}$ in \cref{eq:metric2}.
-The de~Sitter metric has an event horizon at $x=1/q$.
-Figures~\ref{fig:LDOS1}(c) to \ref{fig:LDOS1}(f) show the density of states of time-independent and pseudohermitian lattice Hamiltonians in the de~Sitter and anti-de~Sitter metrics as a function of energy and position in the massless and massive cases.
+Figure~\ref{fig:LDOS3} shows the local density of states of lattice Hamiltonians corresponding to the Dirac equation in curved spacetimes with diagonal coordinates in the Rindler, de~Sitter, and anti-de~Sitter spacetimes in \cref{tab:diagonalexamplestable} as a function of energy and position in the massless and massive cases.